-Another panelist, chairman of a journalistic organization, offered up similarly grim findings.
-There has yet to be a prosecution for any of the 271 instances of physical aggression against journalists recorded during the November 2013-February 2014 Euromaidan protests, and the murder of Pavel Sheremet, whose car was blown up in Kyiv in July 2016, remains unsolved.
-In 2017, a union of journalists partnered with the Regional Press Development Institute (RPDI) and other media and human rights groups to launch the Index of Physical Security of Journalists in Ukraine.
+Sergiy Tomilenko, chairman of the National Union of Journalists of Ukraine (NUJU), offered up similarly grim findings.
+There has yet to be a prosecution for any of the 271 instances of physical aggression against journalists that NUJU recorded during the November 2013-February 2014 Euromaidan protests, and the murder of Pavel Sheremet, whose car was blown up in Kyiv in July 2016, remains unsolved.
+In 2017, NUJU partnered with the Regional Press Development Institute (RPDI) and other media and human rights groups to launch the Index of Physical Security of Journalists in Ukraine.
 It documented 80 incidents of physical aggression against journalists in the first 10 months of the year.
 Victims complain about the lack of effective and prompt investigations.
-A panelist noted that less than 10 percent of cases are ever brought to court, and sentences for perpetrators are not proportional to the crimes committed.
+Tomilenko also noted that less than 10 percent of cases are ever brought to court, and sentences for perpetrators are not proportional to the crimes committed.
 International watchdogs such as CPJ, EFJ, the International Federation of Journalists, and the Organization for Security and Co-operation in Europe (OSCE) Representative on Freedom of Speech have noted the impunity effectively granted to transgressors against journalists.

-Journalists with an investigative project of RFE/ EL's Ukrainian service, reported multiple incidents of intimidation by security and private forces in 2017.
-Pro-Russian oligarch Viktor Medvedchuk's bodyguards reportedly harassed a media crew at Kyiv's Zhulyany airport in November.
-"The increase in criminal responsibility for crimes against journalists has not led to a decrease in such crimes, because impunity makes perpetrators even more shameless," said one panelist, a media lawyer who has provided legal aid to journalists that have been victims of violence.
+Journalists with Skhemy, an investigative project of RFE/EL's Ukrainian service, reported multiple incidents of intimidation by security and private forces in 2017.
+Pro-Russian oligarch Viktor Medvedchuk's bodyguards reportedly harassed a Skhemy crew at Kyiv's Zhulyany airport in November.
+"The increase in criminal responsibility for crimes against journalists has not led to a decrease in such crimes, because impunity makes perpetrators even more shameless," said Lyudmyla Pankratova, a media lawyer with RPDI, which has provided legal aid to Skhemy journalists.

-Against this backdrop of official indifference, panel members viewed with suspicion the prosecution the director of an anti-corruption NGO over his June 2017 altercation with a video blogger and an assistant to a lawmaker from the populist Radical Party.
-In January 2018, the charges against the activist were changed from bodily injury to a person to attack against a journalist.
-Media support groups questioned whether the incident related to professional journalism activity and called for equally vigorous investigations of numerous other alleged crimes against media workers.
+Against this backdrop of official indifference, panel members viewed with suspicion the prosecution of Vitaliy Shabunin, director of the Anti-Corruption Action Center, over his June 2017 altercation with Vsevolod Filimonenko, a video blogger with social media channel Holos Narodu and an assistant to a lawmaker from the populist Radical Party.
+In January 2018, the charges against Shabunin were changed from bodily injury to a person to attack against a journalist.
+Media support groups, such as IMI and DM, questioned whether the incident related to professional journalism activity by Filimonenko and called for equally vigorous investigations of numerous other alleged crimes against media workers.